brycejoh16/PETscans/README.md

 # PETscans
+The is the source code for the quality control check for PiB PET scans at the Waisman center.

-The quality control check consisted of three main parts: 1. sorting metadata produced by unique dicom series, 2. successful conversion of dicom to nifti while saving dicom metadata information that was lost into a nicely printed html file.
-3. check for motion in dynamic PET series from a single study.
+The quality control check consisted of three main parts: 1. sorting metadata produced by unique dicom series,`wc_dicom_petct_sorter4_0.m` 2. successful conversion of dicom to nifti while saving dicom metadata information that was lost into a nicely printed html file.`wc_dicom2nii.m` 3.
+Mainting spatial orientation of dicom image when viewed an image viewer such as Amide, `wc_dicom2origin.m`.
+4. check for motion in dynamic PET series from a single study, `wc_motion_corr_4D.m`.
+5. Defining normal movement from many PET studies, `wc_def_norm_movement.m`.

 These quality checks are meant to flag possible errors that come from the massive throughput of PET data, not correct any errors in the files.

+To run all of these quality metrics run `wc_master_qc.m` and specify flages in the `opts` structure.
+A detailed description of functions is found in `manual1_1.pdf` and source code comments.

 ## Manual
 Read manual1_1.pdf for detailed descriptions of program function and hierarchy